munificent/magpie/doc/site/markdown/the-heart-of-magpie.md

 That means we have to be open to the language surprising us (but hopefully mostly in pleasant ways).

 "It's too powerful" should not be sufficient reason to deny users a feature.
-It's the scared, incompetent or cynical that are drawn to harmless things, and are those the people we want to surround ourselves with?
+It's the scared, incompetent and cynical that are drawn to harmless things, and are those the people we want to surround ourselves with?
 We shouldn't minimize danger by removing powerful tools altogether, instead we should design them well such that they're easy and safe to use.

 ## Prefer defining things in the library over in the language.